lweissenstein/lweissenstein.github.io/_projects/biotopia.md

 ---

-## technical focus & challenges
+## Technical Challenges

-A major challenge was **porting a PC prototype to mobile and tablet devices** while preserving visual quality.
+A major challenge was **collaborating as a team under deadlines with external research partners**, integrating their scientific input while implementing our own gameplay and design ideas.

-Key technical learnings:
+My key technical learnings:

-- Optimizing materials, shaders, and poly-counts for mobile GPUs
+- Creating and optimizing 3D assets for mobile and tablet platforms, keeping poly counts low while maintaining visual quality
-- Establishing a clean asset pipeline for multi-artist collaboration
+- Adjusting and unifying models from multiple contributors for consistent style and performance
-- Translating scientific research into intuitive, playable systems
+- Working closely with research insights to support educational and gameplay objectives

 ---